- Reference Number: HEY-180/2021

 This leaflet has been produced to give you general information about having vitrectomy surgery.
 Most of your questions should be answered by this leaflet.
-However, it is not intended to replace the discussion between you and your doctor.
-If after reading this leaflet, you have any concerns or questions, please do not hesitate to discuss them with a member of the healthcare team, who has been caring for you, or your doctor.
+However, it is not intended to replace the discussion between you and the healthcare team.
+If after reading this leaflet, you have any concerns or questions, please do not hesitate to discuss them with a member of the healthcare team.

 What is a vitrectomy operation?

 A Vitrectomy is an operation which involves making three small incisions, about 1mm in length in the white of the eye, to enable fine instruments to enter the eye.
 Some or all of the vitreous gel (clear, jelly-like material) inside the eye is then removed and replaced with a salty fluid (saline).
 Depending on the reason for your surgery additional procedures may be required; these will be discussed with you, prior to going on the waiting list for surgery.